 Case in Brief

-Reference Re Code of Civil Procedure, s.
+Reference Re Code of Civil Procedure, art.
 35

 The Supreme Court rules it was unconstitutional to raise the monetary value of cases that can be heard by the Court of Québec.